 Note: We offer a trial of Design-Expert that can be used to complete the problems found in the text.
-You may request a 30-day trial here.
+You may request a trial here.
 Also check out the companion e-learning experience, the DOE Simplified Launchpad.

 Design of Experiments (DOE) is a planned approach for determining cause and effect relationships that can be applied to any process with measurable inputs and outputs.
 DOE provides a statistical means for analyzing how numerous variables interact.

 DOE Simplified is a comprehensive introductory text geared towards readers with a minimal statistical background.
 The book:

 - Explains simple methods for collecting and displaying data